Bamboo curtain

-The Bamboo Curtain is a Cold War political demarcation between the communist states of East Asia, particularly the People's Republic of China, and the capitalist and non-communist states of East, South, and Southeast Asia.
-To the north and northwest lay the communist states of China, the Soviet Union, North Vietnam, North Korea, and Mongolian People's Republic.
-To the south and east lay the capitalist and non-communist countries of India, Pakistan, Japan, Indonesia, Malaysia, Singapore, the Philippines, Thailand, Taiwan, South Korea, British Hong Kong, and Portuguese Macau.
-Before the Indochina Wars the non-communist bloc included French Indochina and its successor states South Vietnam, Laos, and Cambodia.
-However, after the wars the new countries of Vietnam, Laos, and Democratic Kampuchea became communist states.
-In particular, following the Korean War, the Korean Demilitarized Zone became an important symbol of this Asian division (though the term Bamboo Curtain itself is rarely used in that specific context).
+The bamboo curtain was a political demarcation between the communist states of East Asia, particularly the People's Republic of China and the capitalist states of East, South and Southeast Asia.
+To the north and northwest lay the communist states of: China, Russia (the Soviet Union before A.D.
+1991), North Vietnam, North Korea, India, Nepal, Afghanistan, Islamic Republic of Iran and the Mongolian People's Republic.
+To the south and east lay the capitalist countries of Pakistan, Japan, Indonesia, Malaysia, Singapore, Brunei, Bhutan, Sri Lanka, Maldives, Bangladesh, the Philippines, Thailand, Taiwan, South Korea, Hong Kong and Macau.

+Before the Indochina Wars, the non-communist bloc included French Indochina and its successor states: South Vietnam, Laos and Cambodia.
+However, after the wars, the new countries of Vietnam, Laos, and Democratic Kampuchea became communist states.
+In particular, following the Korean War, the Korean Demilitarized Zone became an important symbol of this Asian division (though the term bamboo curtain itself is rarely used in that specific context).